approov/quickstart-android-kotlin-retrofit/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

 * Ensure that the version of the app you are running is signed with the correct certificate.
+* If you are running the app from a debugger then valid tokens are not issued.
 * Look at the [`logcat`](https://developer.android.com/studio/command-line/logcat) output from the device.
 Information about any Approov token fetched or an error is output at the `DEBUG` level.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs) of the cause of failure.
 * You can use a debugger or emulator and get valid Approov tokens on a specific device by ensuring you are [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass).
 As a shortcut, you can use the `latest` as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.